mprzytulski/stylist/docs/terraform.md

 ```
 my-proj $ stylist terraform configure-module s3_bucket my-apex-proj
 ```
+creates a terraform module file as `terraform/module.s3_bucket_my-apex-proj.tf`.
 All the prompted questions do not need to be answered.
-This creates a terraform module file as `terraform/module.s3_bucket_my-apex-proj.tf`.

 The aforementioned file should be edited to be used by your app:
 ```hcl